12 Tax Saving Tips for Small Businesses [INFOGRAPHIC]

 Small trading receipts

-In 2017/18 a new £1,000 allowance for small trading receipts and property income was introduced.
-The £1,000 applies to each type of income so you can potentially be exempt from paying tax on the first £2,000 of such income.
+There is a £1,000 allowance for small trading receipts and property income.
+The £1,000 applies to each type of income, so you can potentially be exempt from paying tax on the first £2,000 of such income.
 Restrictions apply, so please consult with your personal tax advisor at Competex.
+See HMRC’s guidance on small trading receipts.